How to Collect Unpaid Rent Once a Tenant Moves Out: Landlord Tips

 1. Research and gather documentation: Familiarize yourself with local small claims court procedures and requirements.
 Collect all relevant documentation related to the unpaid rent, such as lease agreements, rent payment records, and communication with the tenant.

 2. Fill out the necessary forms: Obtain the required forms from your local small claims court or their website.
-Fill out the necessary information accurately, providing details about the rent owed, the reason for the claim, and any supporting evidence.
+Fill out the necessary information accurately, providing details about the past due rent, the reason for the claim, and any supporting evidence.

 3. File the claim: Submit the completed forms and the filing fee to the small claims court.
 Ensure you follow the court's submission methods, deadlines, and payment guidelines.